JakeWharton/paraphrase/src/test/fixtures/README.md

 Test Fixtures
 =============

-See `ParaphrasePluginTest` for descriptions of what each fixture demonstrates.
+See `FixtureIntegrationTest` for descriptions of what each fixture demonstrates.